-Any person where there is reasonable cause to believe (7)has a STD or has been exposed to a STD shall be tested and examined by the county or State Health Officer or his designee or a licensed physician.
-Whenever any person so suspected refuses to be examined, such person may be isolated or committed until, in the judgment of the State or County Health Officer, that person is no The State Health Officer or longer dangerous to public health.
-County Health Officer shall require all persons infected with a STD to report for treatment until such disease, in the judgment of the attending physician, is no longer communicable or a source of danger to public health.
+(7)Where there is reasonable cause to believe an individual has a STD, or has been exposed to a STD, such individual shall be tested and examined by the county or State Health Officer or his designee or a licensed physician.
+Whenever any person so suspected refuses to be examined, such person may be isolated or committed until, in the judgment of the State or County Health Officer, that person is no longer dangerous to public health.
+The State Health Officer or County Health Officer shall require all persons infected with a STD to report for treatment until such disease, in the judgment of the attending physician, is no longer communicable or a source of danger to public health.
 When such infected persons are unable to pay the attending physician's fees and are indigent, they shall submit to treatment at state expense.
-Whenever, in the judgment of the State or County Health Officer, such a course is necessary to protect public health, a person infected with a STD may be committed or isolated for compulsory treatment and quarantine.
-The costs of all rooming and boarding of all isolated persons shall be the responsibility of the state, unless the isolated person is confined to his/her own residence. § 22-11A-18.
+Whenever, in the judgment of the State or County Health Officer, such a course is necessary to protect public health, a person infected with a STD may be committed or isolated for compulsory treatment and guarantine.
+The costs of all rooming and boarding of all isolated persons shall be the responsibility of the state, unless the isolated person is confined to his or her own residence. § 22-11A-18.